omkar-shelke25/ckad-killercoda/max-min-rollback/step1.md

 - ✅ Verify all pods are updated successfully

 #### Part 3: Simulate Failure and Rollback
-- ✅ Assume the new version has issues (CSS rendering broken)
 - ✅ Execute immediate rollback to previous version
 - ✅ Verify all pods are back to `perl` image
 - ✅ Confirm rollback completed successfully